 It is possible to buy these policies directly from an insurance company; however, many people don’t think about purchasing coverage until they have a serious medical condition.

-Unfortunately, once someone has a pre-existing medical condition, it is more difficult to get a policy, because insurance companies are allowed use medical underwriting to decide whether or not to insure someone and can choose to charge people more for coverage based on their pre-existing conditions.
+Unfortunately, once someone has a pre-existing medical condition, it is more difficult to get a policy, because insurance companies can use medical underwriting to decide whether or not to insure someone.
+Additionally, they can choose to charge people more for coverage based on their pre-existing conditions.